hdShang/arxiv-daily/docs/cs-CV/2025-10-19/papers/251017034v1-where-not-what-compelling-video-llms-to-learn-geometric-causality-fo.md

 ---
 layout: default
-title: Where, Not What: Compelling Video LLMs to Learn Geometric Causality for 3D-Grounding
+title: "Where, Not What: Compelling Video LLMs to Learn Geometric Causality for 3D-Grounding"
 ---

 # Where, Not What: Compelling Video LLMs to Learn Geometric Causality for 3D-Grounding